PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-09 04:53:12
+Last updated: 2024-04-09 04:53:50
-Random Quote: I feel like you ruined me forever. - Maddy Perez
+Random Quote: If you love something, you can never let it go.
+Not even for a second.
+Or it's gone forever. - Ted Mosby